 - Olaf Neddelsohn in The Cambist and Lord Iron is, unusually, an Economics Hero, employing concepts like free market principles and revealed preferences against the challenges with which he is faced.

-- Hostile Takeover: Protagonist CC is a financial analyst, and she uncovers a diabolical peculation scheme with spreadsheets!
+- Hostile Takeover (Shwartz): Protagonist CC is a financial analyst, and she uncovers a diabolical peculation scheme with spreadsheets!

 - In Lord of Light, Yama, the Death God, becomes this after his Heel-Face Turn.
 He's responsible for most of the advanced weaponry on both sides of the war between the Gods.